Santa Cruz Province, Argentina: History

+In the 20th century both countries had another dispute over the Del Desierto Lake which was resolved in favor of Argentina in 1994 and had its climax in 1965 when Lieutenant Hernán Merino Correa was killed by Argentine Gendarmerie.

 Geography

-The province is generally divided into 2 distinct regions: The Andes in the west and the plateaus in the centre and east.
-In the Andes, there are numerous lakes such as Buenos Aires Lake (2,240 km², 881 km² in Argentina), Cardiel Lake (460 km²), Viedma Lake (1,082 km²), Argentino Lake (1,560 km²), Pueyrredón Lake, Belgrano Lake and San Martín Lake (1,013 km²).
+The province is generally divided into two distinct regions: The Andes in the west and the plateaux in the centre and east.
+In the Andes, there are numerous lakes such as Buenos Aires Lake (2,240 km2, 881 km2 in Argentina), Cardiel Lake (460 km2), Viedma Lake (1,082 km2), Argentino Lake (1,560 km2), Pueyrredón Lake, Belgrano Lake and San Martín Lake (1,013 km2).
 One characteristic of the Andean region is the presence of the Southern Patagonian Ice Field that covers the central part of the Andes.

-From the centre to the Atlantic coast in the east, the landscape is dominated by plateaus.
-These plateaus are made up of basalt rock occur in stepped sequences.
-The plateaus are of different ages with the older –of Neogene and Paleogene age– being located at higher elevations than Pleistocene and Holocene lava plateaus and outcrops.
+From the centre to the Atlantic coast in the east, the landscape is dominated by plateaux.
+These plateaux are made up of basalt rock occurring in stepped sequences.
+The plateaux are of different ages, with the older –of Neogene and Paleogene age– being located at higher elevations than Pleistocene and Holocene lava plateaus and outcroppings.
 There are isolated pockets of hills and depressions within this region.
 In Gran Bajo de San Julián, the Laguna del Carbón is 105 meters below sea level, and is the lowest point in the Western and Southern Hemispheres.
 On the Atlantic coast, it is characterised by cliffs.

 Hydrography

 The main rivers in the province are the Deseado River (Río Deseado), Chico River (Río Chico), Santa Cruz River (Río Santa Cruz), Coig River (Río Coig), and the Gallegos River (Río Gallegos).
-These rivers all originate from the Andes which then drain into the lakes before moving eastwards to empty into the Atlantic Ocean.
+These rivers all originate in the Andes and drain into the lakes before moving eastwards to empty into the Atlantic Ocean.

 Climate

-The Andes block most of the incoming frontal systems and as a result, most of the rainfall occurs in the western side of the mountains, with precipitation rapidly decreasing eastward.
-As a result, except for the westernmost parts of the province where precipitation is abundant and under more influence from the Pacific, much of the province is dry.
-Unlike the Northern Hemisphere where there are large land masses to allow cold temperatures, cold fronts, which usually originate from the southwest and move northeast are moderated by the Pacific Ocean, resulting in less intense cold temperatures.
+The Andes block most of the incoming frontal systems and as a result, most of the rainfall occurs on the western side of the mountains, with precipitation rapidly decreasing as one moves eastward.
+As a result, except for the westernmost parts of the province where precipitation is abundant as the area comes under greater influence from prevailing winds from the Pacific, much of the province is dry.
+Unlike the Northern Hemisphere where there are large land masses to allow cold temperatures, cold fronts, which usually originate from the southwest and move northeast and are moderated by the Pacific Ocean, resulting in less intense cold temperatures.
 Similar to much of Patagonia, the climate of the province is characterized by strong westerlies, which also enhances evapotranspiration.
-In general, the southern parts of the province are colder than the north.
+In general, the southern sections of the province are colder than those to the north.